elementor/elementor-developers-docs/src/docs/writing-your-first-addon.md

 The widget registration function is the way Elementor registers new widgets.
 We use the `elementor/widgets/widgets_registered` lifecycle hook and run the `register_hello_world_widget()` function.

-The function first loads the plugin file `hello-world-widget.php` and then register the widget class `Elementor_Hello_World_Widget()` using the widget manager.
+The function first loads the two widget files and then registers the widget classes using the widget manager.

 ### 1st Widget